 Dharma-Lite vs. The Real Thing Dharma

-Bodhichitta is something which is very, very advanced, and very difficult, actually, to really even imagine what it’s talking about.
+Bodhichitta is something that is very, very advanced.
+It’s very difficult even to imagine what it’s actually talking about.
 Why is that?
-Because it is aimed at – we speak in terms of relative or conventional bodhichitta – our own individual future enlightenments, which we have not yet attained, but which it is possible for us to attain on the basis of our Buddha-natures.
-That obviously means that we have to have some understanding of what enlightenment is, and that it is something which is not happening now.
-So how do you focus on something that is not happening now, or not yet happening?
+Because it is aimed at – speaking in terms of relative, or conventional bodhichitta – our own individual future enlightenments that we have not yet attained but that are possible for us to attain on the basis of our Buddha-natures.
+That obviously means that we have to have some understanding of what enlightenment is and that it is something that is not happening now.
+So how do we focus on something that is not happening now, something that is not yet happening?

-So we’re not talking about, “Just love everybody,” and “May everybody be happy,” and this type of love and compassion.
-That type of love and compassion is wonderful, very, very helpful, but you don’t have to be Buddhist to develop that.
-You can develop that with many other religions.
-You can develop that with many secular philosophies, humanism etc. You don’t have to be Buddhist for that.
-If we come to Buddhism to learn methods to be able to develop humanistic love and compassion, or Christian love and compassion – fine, OK, there’s no problem with that.
-Buddhism has a lot of very helpful methods, which can be borrowed and used within many other contexts, and that’s what I call “Dharma-Lite” in my own jargon, like Coca-Cola-Lite.
-But if we want “The Real Thing Dharma” like Real Thing Coca-Cola, then we have to consider all these points that I just mentioned starting with rebirth on up.
+So, what we’re talking about here is not just “love everybody” and “may everybody be happy.”
+That type of love and compassion is wonderful and very, very helpful, but we don’t have to be Buddhists to develop that.
+We can develop that with many other religions.
+We can develop that with many secular philosophies – humanism, etc. If we come to Buddhism to learn methods for developing humanistic love and compassion or Christian love and compassion – fine, OK.
+There’s no problem with that.
+Buddhism has a lot of very helpful methods that can be borrowed and used in many other contexts.
+However, this type of approach to Buddhism is what I call “Dharma-Lite” – like Coca-Cola-Lite.
+If we want “The Real Thing Dharma” – like Real Thing Coca-Cola – then we have to consider all the points that I just mentioned, starting with rebirth.

-That’s a rather formidable task and requires a tremendous amount of preparation.
-So I didn’t think that it would be so useful to just teach about love and compassion and these sort of things in a Dharma-Lite fashion – I’m not terribly good at teaching what I sometimes call “feel-good Dharma” – but rather to speak a little bit more deeply about some of these issues that are fundamental to actually developing bodhichitta in the true Buddhist way.
+As it is a rather formidable task to consider all of that, one that requires a tremendous amount of preparation, I didn’t think that it would be so useful to teach just about love, compassion and these sorts of things in a Dharma-Lite fashion.
+In any case, I’m not terribly good at teaching what I sometimes call “feel-good Dharma.”
+Instead, I thought that it would be more useful to speak more deeply about some of the issues that are fundamental for developing bodhichitta in the true Buddhist way.

-Once we have looked at some of these issues, then we can speak about this seven-part cause and effect meditation for developing bodhichitta.
-We could speak about that seven-part cause and effect in terms of just this lifetime, and being nice to everybody, and helping everybody – and that’s fine, but I’m sure you’ve heard that from many others, perhaps.
-So let’s use this opportunity to look a little bit more deeply at what actually is involved here with bodhichitta.
+Once we have looked at some of these issues, then we can speak about the seven-part cause and effect meditation for developing bodhichitta.
+We could speak about that seven-part cause and effect in terms of just this lifetime – being nice to everybody, helping everybody, etc. – which would be fine, but I’m sure you’ve heard about that from many others.
+So, let’s use this opportunity to look more deeply at what actually is involved with developing bodhichitta.

 Graded Levels of Pathway Minds

 Now, where to begin?
-That’s a good question, where to begin?
-We have the “graded stages of the path.”
-I’m a translator, so I make great reservations about many of the more standard translation terms.
-We’re not talking about the stages of a “path.”
-“Path” here is referring to a mind, so it’s a “pathway mind,” I call it.
-It’s a state of mind, a level of mind, an understanding and dealing with the world, which will act as a pathway for reaching enlightenment.
-And there are stages of that as we develop our minds, develop our attitudes, develop our understandings, motivations and so on.
-So we’re talking about “graded levels” of a mind, a pathway mind.
+That’s a good question: where to begin?
+We have what’s called the “graded stages of the path.”
+I’m a translator, so I have great reservations about many of the more standard translation terms.
+We’re not talking about the stages of a physical path.
+“Path,” here, refers to a mind – to a “pathway mind,” as I call it.
+It’s a state of mind, a level of mind – a level of understanding and dealing with the world – that acts as a pathway for reaching enlightenment.
+We go through stages of that pathway as we develop our minds – develop our attitudes, our understandings, our motivations and so on.
+So we’re talking about graded levels of a mind, a pathway mind.

 The Initial Scope

-The initial level of that is probably one that, for most of us, is very difficult to actually feel sincerely.
-It is the level of wishing to benefit our future rebirths and to continue having a precious human rebirth.
-That initial level is not particularly Buddhist.
-Many other religions talk about turning away our major concern from this lifetime and wanting to get a higher rebirth in heaven, this type of thing; that’s not Buddhist.
-What makes it Buddhist is the further step, which is that, “I want to gain a precious human rebirth in lifetime after lifetime and I’m serious about that, because it could get an awful lot worse and I wouldn’t have these opportunities that I have now.”
+The initial level of motivation is one that is very difficult for most of us to relate to and to feel sincerely.
+It is the level of motivation of wishing to benefit our future rebirths and to continue having precious human rebirths.
+That initial level is not particularly Buddhist, however.
+Many other religions talk about turning our concern away from this lifetime and toward a better one to follow – a higher rebirth in heaven, for example.
+That’s not Buddhist.

-That’s the direction, and if we are speaking in terms of bodhichitta, then we’re talking in terms of, “I want to actually achieve that myself, in order to be able to benefit everybody else, to bring them to that state as well.”
-That indicates the importance of understanding that it actually is possible to achieve this stopping of suffering and its causes, and that there is an opponent that will actually get rid of it.
-That means, going backwards, that we have to understand what is the suffering that we’re talking about that we want to get rid of?
+That’s the direction, and if we are speaking about it in the context of bodhichitta, then we’re talking about wanting to actually achieve those stoppings and true pathway minds ourselves in order to be able to benefit everybody else by bringing them to that state as well.
+That indicates the importance of understanding that it actually is possible to achieve this stopping of suffering and its causes and that there is an opponent that can actually get rid of it.

-This is the initial scope.
-It could take decades before we really, sincerely feel it.
-We’re not talking just about intellectually understanding it, but facing your own death, what do you actually feel in your gut in terms of future lives?
-Do you really, really believe with full confidence that it’s going to go on?
-Of course, in order to understand that, we need to understand the whole Buddhist teaching on a self, “me,” the person that goes on from lifetime to lifetime.
-We’re certainly not talking about a Hindu soul or a Christian soul going on from one lifetime to another.
+This is the initial scope motivation.
+It could take decades before we sincerely feel it.
+That obviously requires having more than just an intellectual understanding.
+If we were facing our own deaths right now, what would we actually feel, on a gut level, about future lives?
+Would we really, really believe with full confidence that our lives are going to go on?
+Of course, in order to understand how that can happen, we need to understand the Buddhist teachings on the self, the “me,” the person that goes on from lifetime to lifetime.
+We’re certainly not talking about a “soul” – a Hindu soul or a Christian soul – going on from one lifetime to another.

-So really, even just for this initial scope – it’s not presented this way in the lam-rim teachings – I think for this initial scope itself we would need to understand voidness...
-No, perhaps you don’t really need a Buddhist understanding of the voidness of a person in order to achieve a better rebirth, probably not, let’s not present it that way.
-But personally I feel, from my own experience, that it certainly becomes more Buddhist, in a sense, if, when we think in terms of rebirth, we’re not thinking in terms of a solid permanent me that now is going to be in a next body.
+Though we don’t really need a Buddhist understanding of the voidness of a person in order to achieve better rebirths – it’s not presented at this stage of the lam-rim teachings in any case – I feel, from my own experience, that believing in rebirth certainly becomes more Buddhist, in a sense, when we’re not thinking of it in terms of a solid, permanent “me” that is going to be in a next body.

 The Three Types of Suffering

-As a person with an initial scope, what we are really focusing on is getting rid of this first kind of suffering, the suffering of unhappiness, the suffering of suffering, which of course we can’t get rid of completely.
-But also, when we look at the definition of unhappiness, another way of defining it is the way in which we experience the ripening of negative karma, destructive karma, so it indicates the cause that we want to get rid of.
-It is hard to get rid of it completely without the understanding of voidness, obviously.
-So just not acting destructively, refraining from it, acting in a constructive manner, will sort of get rid of unhappiness temporarily, or at least gross unhappiness.
+As a person with an initial scope motivation, what we are really focusing on is getting rid of this first kind of suffering, the suffering of unhappiness, the suffering of suffering – which, of course, we can’t get rid of completely at this stage.
+Another way of defining unhappiness is as the way in which we experience the ripening of negative, or destructive, karma – that as a result of previously committed destructive actions, we experience something with unhappiness.
+So the unhappiness we experience indicates the types of causes that we want to get rid of.
+It is hard to get rid of unhappiness completely without the understanding of voidness, but refraining from acting destructively and acting in a constructive manner will get rid of some of the unhappiness temporarily – at least the gross unhappiness.

-So that is not a reliable type of happiness, not at all.
-Therefore, we would like to get rid of that as well.
-Just to be rid of that is not particularly Buddhist, because we have in Hindu systems as well going into very deep types of meditative trances, in which you no longer experience that either and would have just a neutral feeling, neither happy nor unhappy.
-And that’s not Buddhist, that’s more generic, certainly in Indian systems of meditation.
+Just to be rid of that type of unhappiness is not particularly Buddhist.
+In Hindu systems, as well, there are practices of going into very deep meditative trances in which one experiences just a neutral feeling – neither happy nor unhappy.
+That’s not Buddhist.
+That’s a more generic type of meditation – certainly in the Indian systems of meditation.
 That’s not what we’re aiming for, but we want to get rid of that too.

-So we look at the third type of suffering, which is the real one that Buddhism is talking about getting rid of, what is specific to… Well, I wouldn’t say it’s specific to Buddhism, because also, when we look at other Indian systems, the Hindu and Jain are also looking for liberation from samsara, the way that they define it.
-What’s distinctive in Buddhism is what the cause of it is, the cause of samsara.
-But here what is it that we want to get rid of?
-What is the so-called “all-pervasive affecting type of suffering?”
+So, here, what is it that we want to get rid of?
+What is the all-pervasive affecting type of suffering?
 In other words, what is the all-pervasive thing that affects the first two types of suffering?
-This is samsaric rebirth.
-It’s rebirth driven by unawareness, ignorance – unawareness of how we exist, reality and so on – and mixed with that confusion, that unawareness, and therefore it is the basis for experiencing the first two types of suffering.
+It is samsaric rebirth, rebirth driven by unawareness, or ignorance – unawareness of how we exist and how everything else exists – which entails having the types of bodies and minds that are mixed with that confusion, that unawareness, and as such, form the basis for experiencing the first two types of suffering.

 Unawareness: the Root of Samsara

-Our changing type of suffering, this ordinary happiness, that’s the way that we experience the ripening of positive potential, positive force from constructive behavior – I’m not using these words “merit” and “sin,” they’re absurd in a Buddhist context, that’s in Christian terms – “positive force,” “negative force,” “constructive,” “destructive behavior,” there’s no value judgment here – and that happiness is defined as that feeling, which when we experience it, we would like not to be parted from it.
+The suffering of change, our ordinary happiness, is the way that we experience the ripening of positive potential, positive force built up from having engaged in constructive behavior.
+(I don’t use the words “merit” and “sin.”
+They’re absurd in a Buddhist context.
+They’re Christian terms.
+I use “positive force,” “negative force,” “constructive”and “destructive behavior” – there’s no value judgment here.)
+That happiness is defined as that feeling from which, when we experience it, we would not like to be parted.

-That activates the karmic force together with a whole configuration of other attitudes, poorly translated as “grasping” – which is confusing, because there are other terms for that.
-The word “grasping” is used, like “grasping for true existence” is not the same word.
-It’s an “obtainer attitude,” it’s an attitude that will obtain for us an activated karmic force that will give its result.
-So there’s a little cluster of things that are here, but it’s basically speaking about this unawareness.
+That craving, or thirst activates the karmic force we’ve built up along with a whole configuration of other attitudes, in particular, the “obtainer attitude,” which is often poorly translated as “grasping.”
+That translation is confusing because there are other terms where the word “grasping” is used – for instance, “grasping for true existence.”
+It is not the same word as the one we’re using here.
+It’s an “obtainer attitude,” an attitude that will obtain for us an activated karmic force that will give its result.

-What I just explained is rather complex and requires a great deal of thinking, but that’s what we have compassion for in others, that’s what we want them to be free of.
-I just said we want to help them out of being hungry and give them a meal, it’s much, much deeper, much deeper – it’s Mahayana – it’s great, it’s vast, very deep.
+What I just explained is rather complex and requires a great deal of thinking about, but it explains what we have compassion for in others – what we want them to be free of.
+It’s not just that we want to eliminate their hunger and to give them a meal.
+It’s much, much deeper.
+It’s Mahayana – it’s great, it’s vast, and very deep.